What is rendering?

 To transfer the output rendered from After Effects to film or video, you must have the proper hardware for film or video transfer, or have access to a service bureau that can provide transfer services.

-To create a new composition from a footage item and immediately add that composition to the render queue, drag the footage item from the Project panel to the Render Queue panel.
-This is a convenient way to convert a footage item from one format to another.
+To create a composition from a footage item and immediately add that composition to the render queue, drag the footage item from the Project panel to the Render Queue panel.
+It is a convenient way to convert a footage item from one format to another.

-- Click the triangle next to the Output To heading in the Render Queue panel to choose a name for the output file based on a naming convention, and then choose a location; or click the text next to the Output To heading to enter any name.
+Click the triangle next to Output To in the Render Queue panel to choose a name for the output file based on a naming convention, and then choose a location; or click the text next to the Output To setting to enter any name.
 (See Specify filenames and locations for rendered output.)

-- Click the triangle to the right of the Render Settings heading to choose a render settings template, or click the underlined text to the right of the Render Settings heading to customize the settings.
+Click the triangle to the right of Render Settings to choose a render settings template, or click the underlined text to the right of the Render Settings to customize the settings.
 (See Render settings.)

 When an output name and location have been set, and render settings and an output module have been selected, the entry in the Render column automatically becomes selected (shown by a check mark) and the status changes to Queued.
 The status Queued means that the render item is in the render queue.